pdksu/classroom-music/README.md

 To test successful scheduling, use `crontab -l` and to manually check the player, edit the cronfile with `crontab -e`.

-For my purposes, this is a python program to schedule multiple short musical signals or interludes.
-It figures out the timing based on a set of .csv files that can be merged to build a schedule.
+For my purposes, this is a python program to schedule multiple short musical signals.
+It calculates the timing using on a set of .csv files that can be merged to build a schedule.

 ## Scheduling basics